-We look forward to welcoming NCDA leadership to DC this summer to present the Legislative Award to Nick Rockwell, Legislative Director for Rep. GT Thompson (R-PA).
+We look forward to welcoming NCDA leadership to DC in a few weeks to present the Legislative Award to Nick Rockwell, Legislative Director for Rep. GT Thompson (R-PA).
 Nick's work behind the scenes has been crucial to the Congressman's efforts to raise support for career development in Congress.
-While the group is in town, we also hope to set up a few additional Hill meetings with key stakeholders on the House Education and Labor Committee and Senate Health, Education, Labor, and Pensions Committee.
+While the group is in town, we are also working to set up a few additional Hill meetings with key stakeholders on the House Education and Labor Committee and Senate Health, Education, Labor, and Pensions Committee.
+We will also be meeting with the offices of Sen. Tim Kaine and Rep. Marionette Miller-Meeks (R-IA).